majorwitteman/ClientM365UserCountTool/README.md

 Microsoft Graph Client ID for service principal that is in the AdminAgents group and have application permissions for `Reports.Read.All`
 - MsGraphClientSecret
 Secret for above client
+- MsGraphMailClientTenantId
+The tenant ID for where to send email from
 - MsGraphMailClientId
 Microsoft Graph Client ID for service principal that is used to send mail, must have applications for `Mail.Send`
 - MsGraphMailClientSecret